You hit send, then you see it: wrong amount, a missing line item, an outdated address, or tax that doesn't match the engagement.

 - Paid (including partial): You can't quietly swap the original.
 Issue a credit note against that invoice, then send a new one if a balance is still owed.

 - Disputed or overdue: Lead with clarity.
 Fix the paperwork, restate what's owed, and keep the tone factual.
 A clean correction signals you're sorting it, not hiding it.
+If the client is contesting the amount rather than you correcting your own error, that's a dispute, not a correction.
+See What to Do When a Client Disputes Your Invoice.

 Option 1: Revise and Resend (Unpaid Invoices)